deshaw/versioned-hdf5/docs/index.rst

 ------

 The source code is on `GitHub <https://github.com/Quansight/versioned-hdf5>`_.
-The code is licensed under the `MIT License
+The code is licensed under the `BSD License
 <https://github.com/Quansight/versioned-hdf5/blob/master/LICENSE>`_.